Michigan Nurse Aide Registry Guide

 Renew

-To renew your application, you must:
+To renew your application, you must meet all three of these requirements:

 1. Login to your MI-NATES account and submit a renewal application.